vfarcic/devops24/manuscript/07-jenkins-cdp.md

 **Rule number three**: You trust your automation.
 When a test fails, there is a bug, and you fix it before anything else.
 You might belong to a big group of companies that have flaky tests that sometimes work, and sometimes fail for random reasons.
 The same can be said for builds, deployments, and just about any other step of the process.
 If you see yourself in that group, you'll have to fix your code first.
 Tests are code, just as builds, and deployments, and everything else is.
 When code produces inconsistent results, we fix it, we do not restart it.
 Unfortunately, I do see a lot of companies that rather re-run a build that failed because of flaky tests than fix the cause of that flakiness.
 Or, companies that solve half of production problems by restarting applications.
 Anyways, if you do not trust your automation, you cannot deploy to production automatically.
 You cannot even say that it is production ready.

 Now that we established a very simple ground rules, we can move on and describe the pipeline we'll build.
 It'll be a simple one, and yet very close to what you might use in your "real" systems.
 We are going to build something.
 Since building without running unit and other types of static tests should be declared officially illegal and punishable with public shame, we'll include those in our **build stage**.
 Then we're going execute the steps of the **functional testing stage** that will execute all sort of tests that require a live application.
 Therefore, we'll need to deploy a test release during this stage.
-Once we're confident that our application behaves as expected, we're going to make a **production release**, followed with the **deployment stage** that will not only upgrade the production release but also run another round of tests to validate whether everything works as expected.
+Once we're confident that our application behaves as expected, we're going to make a **production release**, followed with the **deploy stage** that will not only upgrade the production release but also run another round of tests to validate whether everything works as expected.

 ![Figure 7-TODO: The stages of a continuous deployment pipeline](images/ch07/cd-stages.png)